argilla-io/argilla/README.md

 ### Take control of your data and models

-Most AI platforms are black boxes.
+Most AI tools are black boxes.
 Argilla is different.
 We believe that you should be the owner of both your data and your models.
 That's why we provide you with all the tools your team needs to **manage your data and models in a way that suits you best**.

 ### Improve efficiency by quickly iterating on the right data and models

 Gathering data is a time-consuming process.
-Argilla helps by providing a platform that allows you to **interact with your data in a more engaging way**.
+Argilla helps by providing a tool that allows you to **interact with your data in a more engaging way**.
 This means you can quickly and easily label your data with filters, AI feedback suggestions and semantic search.
 So you can focus on training your models and monitoring their performance.

 ## 🏘️ Community